Ladybug & Cat Noir: The Movie: Animation

 Animation is provided by Mediawan's subsidiary ON Animation Studios in Montreal, Canada.
-Additional animation, lighting and compositing was provided by Dwarf Animation Studio in France.
+Additional animation, lighting, and compositing were provided by Dwarf Animation Studio in France.

+Choreography and visualization

+The film's choreography and visualization team consisted of Shannon Holtzapffel and Cameron Sonerson.
+According to Animation Magazine, they developed live-action video reference for the musical and action sequences before translating the material into CG blocking for the animation team.
+Ladybug's movement language drew on ballet and jazz, with posing, posture and line informing the character's performance.

 Music

 During the 2018 Comic Con Experience, Jeremy Zag announced that the film was a musical and featured music composed by himself.
 Australian filmmaker Michael Gracey joined the film as executive producer to help develop the musical aspect.
 British songwriter Chris Read also joined the team to co-write the lyrics.

 The film's soundtrack was released on 30 June 2023 by Muzeek One under the TF1 Musique label.
 "Plus forts ensemble" ("Stronger Together") by Lou and Elliott was released as the album's lead single on 9 June 2023.
 The music video was released on 21 June 2023.
 A second single, "Courage en moi" ("Courage in Me") by Lou, was released on 21 July, followed by a music video on 23 July.
 A separate film score album was released on 5 July 2023 by Muzeek One.

 A showcase with Ladybug and Cat Noir's singing voices, Lou and Elliott, was organized at the Salon Gustave Eiffel on the first floor of the Eiffel Tower on 28 June 2023 to promote the soundtrack.
 Another showcase was organized at the 2023 Japan Expo on 14 July.

 Foreign language versions of the album were released on 5 July 2023, alongside the score album.
 In the English version, Lou reprises Marinette's singing voice, with Drew Ryan Scott providing the singing voice for Cat Noir, Mela Lee for Tikki, and Keith Silverstein for Gabriel Agreste.
-The English version of "Si je croyais en moi", titled "If I Believed in Me", was released as a promotional single on 28 July 2023, to promote the film release on Netflix in English speaking territories.
+The English version of "Si je croyais en moi", titled "If I Believed in Me", was released as a promotional single on 28 July 2023, to promote the film release on Netflix in English-speaking territories.
 The English version of the soundtrack was distributed by Lakeshore Records.

-Additionally, "Careless Whisper" by Wham! is featured in the movie, and plays two times in the film.
+Additionally, "Careless Whisper" by Wham! is featured in the film and plays twice.